codeblix-ltd/InterceptSuite/README.md

 ## 🌟 Overview

 **InterceptSuite** is a cross-platform network traffic interception tool engineered for comprehensive TLS/SSL inspection, analysis, and manipulation at the network level.
-Unlike traditional tools such as Burp Suite or OWASP ZAP that focus specifically on HTTP/HTTPS traffic, InterceptSuite provides **unprecedented visibility** into any TLS-encrypted protocol, operating seamlessly at the TCP/TLS layer.
+Unlike traditional tools such as Burp Suite or ZAP that focus specifically on HTTP/HTTPS traffic, InterceptSuite provides **unprecedented visibility** into any TLS-encrypted protocol, operating seamlessly at the TCP/TLS layer.

+> **🚀 InterceptSuite PRO**: Looking for advanced features?
+Check out [**InterceptSuite PRO**](https://interceptsuite.com) with universal TLS upgrade detection that can perform MITM on any TCP-to-TLS transition, PCAP file export capabilities, and priority support.
+This repository contains the **free open-source version**.

 ### 🎯 The Challenge We Solve